Statement of Principles

 Issues of gender, religion, minority groups, sexual orientation, age, race, colour or physical or mental disability are legitimate subjects for discussion where they are relevant and in the public interest, and publications may report and express opinions in these areas.
 Publications should not, however, place gratuitous emphasis on any such category in their reporting.

-Editors have a strong obligation to protect against disclosure of the identity of confidential sources.
+Publications have a strong obligation to protect against disclosure of the identity of confidential sources.
 They also have a duty to take reasonable steps to satisfy themselves that such sources are well informed and that the information they provide is reliable.
 Care should be taken to ensure both source and publication agrees over what has been meant by "off-the-record".

 - Conflicts of Interest